Skip to Content

 Sharing is caring!

-If you have a lot of discard left over, you can make fun recipes like Sourdough Discard Flatbread, Sourdough Discard Dinner Rolls, and more.
+If you have a lot of discard left over, you can make fun Sourdough discard recipes like Sourdough Discard Flatbread, Sourdough Discard Dinner Rolls, and more.

-During the course of 2023, I am planning on teaching myself to do something new every month.
-During January, I made it a goal to learn how to make sourdough bread.
+During 2023, I am teaching myself to do something new every month.
+In January, I made it a goal to learn how to make sourdough bread.
 It is a favorite of mine and my family.
 Now, I have it down pat and I am making ALL things sourdough!

-The best thing about these fluffy sourdough cinnamon rolls is that there is no rise time, you can eat them right away or the next day.
+The best thing about these fluffy sourdough cinnamon buns is that there is no rise time, you can eat them right away or the next day.
 Plus, they’re effortless to make.
+I love the brown sugar cinnamon mixture on the inside.
+The brown sugar adds an extra depth of flavor that I feel like white granulated sugar is missing.

 How to Make Sourdough Discard Cinnamon Rolls

-This recipe is one of my favorites because of the fact that there is no rise time.
+This recipe is one of my favorites because there is no rise time.
 Once you roll out the dough and slice it, you can bake it right away.
+This does not use an active sourdough starter or instant yeast.
+For this recipe, you are using the sourdough starter discard.

 When placing your rolls in the pan, be sure to place them close together.
 This will allow the rolls to bake up instead of spreading.